owulveryck/blog/content/post/dynamodb-adaptative-algo.md

 # Conclusion: it works

-It took me half an hour to process and insert 350000 lines (with 133 rows each) into the dynamodb from my laptop.
+It took me half an hour to process and insert 350000 lines (with 133 cols each) into the dynamodb from my laptop.

 I can see that the adaptative algorithm works on the graphs: